-HEVC’s standout benefit is it doubles video compression compared to H264 but deliver higher quality video.
+HEVC’s standout benefit is it doubles video compression compared to H264 but delivers higher quality video.
 Normally such a video compression rate would offer lower quality video if undertaken through other codecs.

 H265 can be considered as a replacement for the Blu-ray disc.
-With H265, you can watch streaming video in 4K .
-Video streaming giants like Netflix, Amazon and Hulu are already incorporating H265 into their offerings.
+With H265, you can watch streaming videos in 4K.
+Video streaming giants like Netflix, Amazon, and Hulu are already incorporating H265 into their offerings.